-CaSToRC has secured a € 1.1 million strategic infrastructure project to develop a national computational facility similar to the ones that most European countries have established decades ago.
-The University of Cyprus as well as the Synchrotron Light Source Facility SESAME in Jordan are participating in the project The aim of the project is to provide all Cypriot scientists as well as industry, a competitive infrastructure for large computation as well as training and educational programs in the usage of supercomputers.
+CaSToRC, after securing a € 1.1 million strategic infrastructure project has developed a national computational facility similar to the ones that most European countries have established decades ago.
+The University of Cyprus as well as the Synchrotron Light Source Facility SESAME in Jordan are participating in the project.
+The aim of the project is to provide all Cypriot scientists as well as industry, a competitive infrastructure for large computation as well as training and educational programs in the usage of supercomputers.
 With the creation of universities in Cyprus such a national facility is crucial for supporting research and innovation.
 Furthermore, technical expertise in operating and using such facilities is scarce in the region and therefore Cyprus has the opportunity to lead.

 With the funding provided through this project, the Cy-Tera supercomputer, the largest supercomputer for non-military usage in the region was installed in 2011 and inaugurated in Jan. of 2012.
 The machine is open to all Cypriot Universities, Research Institutes, and Industry through a call for proposals issued on Dec.
 1st 2011.

 Exploiting the Cy-Tera infrastructure, CaSToRC secured a European funded infrastructure program of a total budget of € 2.5 million to lead the development of high performance facilities and computational science in the Eastern Mediterranean.
 The project with the name Linking Scientific Computing in Europe and in the Eastern Mediterranean (LinkSCEEM) includes two computational facilities in Egypt in addition to Cy-Tera.
 The Cy-Tera machine with peak per-formance of about 35 Tflop/s is the largest of the three computers.
 It also has an innovative architecture being a hybrid computer.
 Among other activities, the project funds training programs for scientists in the region.
-The first training school was organized in Jan of 2011 by CaSToRC personnel.
-It funded scientists from the region but also from around Europe since it was coupled to European training programs, positioning CaSToRC within the European landscape and establishing it as a bridge between Europe and the Eastern Mediterranean.
+Many workshops have been organized by CaSToRC personnel since Jan. of 2011.
+Scientists from the region but also around Europe were funded to attend the workshops, positioning CaSToRC within the European landscape and establishing it as a bridge between Europe and the Eastern Mediterranean.

 With its strategic alliance with the Julich Supercomputer Center (JSC), Europe’s largest computational facility that leads PRACE and its founding agreement with the National Super-computing Center (NCSA) of the University of Illinois, CaSToRC is ideally positioned to assume a leading role for computational science and engineering.
 CaSToRC brings the high-level expertise of JSC and NCSA to Cyprus and the region, and acts as a portal to their high-end resources that include some of the most powerful computers in the world.
 The EU views this role very positively, as manifested by the funding that has been granted to the Center.